6 Best Binoculars for Hunting (Deer, Elk & Other Game)

 Brown Bear and Moose Hunting

-Moose feeding on the bushes
+moose feeding on the bushes

 Brown bears, however, are often hunted at a longer range than black bears, so you’ll want a 10x magnification.
 The can also live in areas subject to perilous weather, similar to moose.